tompazourek/Heroicons.AspNetCore/README.md

 Binaries of the last build can be downloaded on the [AppVeyor CI page of the project](https://ci.appveyor.com/project/tompazourek/heroicons-aspnetcore/build/artifacts).

-The library is also [published on NuGet.org](https://www.nuget.org/packages/Heroicons.AspNetCore.Mvc.TagHelpers/) (prerelease), install using:
+The library is also [published on NuGet.org](https://www.nuget.org/packages/Heroicons.AspNetCore.Mvc.TagHelpers/), install using:

 ```
 PM> Install-Package Heroicons.AspNetCore.Mvc.TagHelpers
 ```

-<sup>Heroicons.AspNetCore.Mvc.TagHelpers is built only for .NET 6 and ASP.NET MVC Core.</sup>
+<sup>The package is built only for .NET 6 and ASP.NET MVC Core.</sup>

 Usage
 -----